01taylop/key-mirror-prefix/README.md

 import { keyMirrorPrefix } from 'keymirrorprefix'
 ```

-The `keyMirrorPrefix` function can also be imported as a default export.
+The `keyMirrorPrefix` function is exported both as a default and named export, so you can import it either way.

 ### Example Usage